OpenNMT/Tokenizer/docs/options.md

 ## Terminology

 * **joiner**: special character indicating that the surrounding tokens should be merged when detokenized
-* **spacer**: special character indicating that a space should introduced when detokenized
+* **spacer**: special character indicating that a space should be introduced when detokenized
 * **placeholder** (or **protected sequence**): sequence of characters delimited by ｟ and ｠ that should not be segmented

 ## General